Community-led development "The Apache Way"

-It is with great sadness, that the Apache OpenOffice community must report the passing of Ian Lynch, one of our PMC members, on May 24, 2015.
-Ian had been a contributor to marketing and education efforts for OpenOffice long before it was contributed to the Apache Software Foundation.
-As a founding member of the Open Source consortium, Ian epitomized what it meant to be a proponent of open source.
+It is with great sadness that the Apache OpenOffice community must report the passing of Ian Lynch, one of our PMC members, on May 24, 2015.
+Ian had been a contributor to marketing and education efforts for OpenOffice long before it became part of the Apache Software Foundation.
+As a founding member of the Open Source consortium, Ian epitomized what it means to be a proponent of open source.

 His vast open source experience and global viewpoints will be missed.